MaximeFILIPPI/NavigationStackEX/README.md

     }

     // OPTIONAL
     // You can setup the destinations ahead of time
     // By predefining your views with associated tags
-    // if you wish to navigate in a more classical way by referencing tags instead of views instance (UIKit style) func setupNavigation()
+    // It allows you to navigate in a more classical way by referencing tags instead of views instance

+    func setupNavigation()
     {
         // Example for a profile view in your app